Mortgage on AED 10,000 salary UAE 2026: which banks lend and what you can borrow

 Mortgage affordability by salary

-Bank minimum salary note: Emirates NBD, ADCB, Mashreq, FAB, HSBC, and most large UAE banks require AED 15,000+ monthly salary for mortgage applications.
+Bank minimum salary note: Emirates NBD, ADCB, Mashreq, FAB and HSBC do not publish a mortgage salary floor, and the threshold each one applies moves with the product and the profile.
 At AED 10,000, your realistic options are RAK Bank and a small number of specialist or smaller lenders.
-Always confirm minimum salary thresholds directly before investing time in an application.
+Ask each bank for its current threshold in writing before investing time in an application.

 The CBUAE 50% DBR rule applied to AED 10,000 salary